Ocean cruising in Africa

 Cape Town, South Africa

-South Africa’s legislative capital has been ranked among the most beautiful cities in the world time and time again, and it’s not hard to understand why.
+South Africa cruises for Cape Town are an obvious choice for those cruising around Africa.
+The country's legislative capital has been ranked among the most beautiful cities in the world time and time again, and it’s not hard to understand why.
 Cruise lines including Azamara, Regent Seven Seas Cruises, MSC Cruises and Cunard offer cruises to and from Cape Town, so passengers get a chance to explore the port city.
-Hopefully it will not be too windy on your visit to hike Table Mountain for unparalleled, breathtaking views.
+Hopefully, it will not be too windy on your visit to hike Table Mountain for unparalleled, breathtaking views.
 Nature lovers should pay a visit to the tranquil Kirstenbosch National Botanical Gardens, which hosts open-air movie nights most weeks.

 Durban, South Africa

 While not as popular as Cape Town, Durban is still a great city to visit and invariably features on Africa cruise itineraries.
 The city’s Golden Mile beachfront, a four-mile stretch of golden sand beaches that extends from Blue Lagoon South to Addington Beach and Durban Harbor, is a popular spot for watersports enthusiasts.
-Those interested in marine life should visit uShaka Marine World, the fifth-largest aquarium in the world, or Durban Botanical Gardens for living fossils.
+Those interested in marine life while on ocean cruises in South Africa should visit uShaka Marine World, the fifth-largest aquarium in the world, or Durban Botanical Gardens for living fossils.

 Port Elizabeth, South Africa

 Port Elizabeth is a city on the Algoa Bay in South Africa's eastern cape, which features more than 40km of unspoiled coastline.
-Outside of the metropolitan area, you will find wildlife reserves, home to elephants, rhinos and other big game.
+Outside of the metropolitan area, you will find wildlife reserves, home to elephants, rhinos and other big game - perfect for Africa cruises with safari.

 Settled by the Portuguese in the 1700s and with centuries of travel and trade from Africa, Asia and Europe, Mozambique’s bustling capital is a melting pot of different cultures.
 Maputo’s old town stretches northeast from the port and features colonial-style architecture and sidewalk cafés.
 Must-see monuments include City Hall, Maputo Railway Station, Independence Square and the Fort of Maputo.

-Mombasa, also known as the white and blue city, is Kenya’s oldest and second largest city.
+Mombasa, also known as the white and blue city, is Kenya’s oldest and second largest city and a port of call if you cruise east Africa.
 It may be clichéd, but it would be foolish to visit this exotic paradise without paying a visit to one of its many beaches, the best of which include Diani, Nyali and Bamburi.
 For culture, visit Unesco World Heritage Site Fort Jesus, an example of 16th-century Portuguese architecture.
 From here, take a stroll around the old town, where shops sell antiques, souvenirs, spices and fragrance oils.

 Port Louis, Mauritius